What's Happening

 Please contact Meg.Rowan@gmail.com to sign up or if you have any questions.

-• Thursday Evening with Jesus
+• Thursdays with Jesus

 New Testament Bible Study Group